ucbepic/docetl/docs/concepts/pipelines.md

 !!! note

-    Currently, docetl only supports JSON files as input datasets.
+    Currently, DocETL only supports JSON files as input datasets.
 If you're interested in support for other data types or cloud-based datasets, please reach out to us or join our open-source community and contribute!
-We welcome new ideas and contributions to expand the capabilities of docetl.
+We welcome new ideas and contributions to expand the capabilities of DocETL.

 ### Operators